Dickson Fjord: Geography

-Dickson Fjord is surrounded by high mountains and its shores are very steep.
+High mountains surround Dickson Fjord, and its shores are very steep.
 The head is located in the isthmus area of Suess Land, only about 6 km south of the head of Kjerulf Fjord.
 The northern shore of the fjord is part of Suess Land, and the southwestern of Gletscherland, where the highest point, about 2194 m high Mount Lugano (Lugano Bjerg), rises in the vicinity.